 It was June.
 It was November.
 Or January.
 It was anytime a coworker vacationed anywhere.
 Envy.
 And a little bit of jealousy that I could tamper down with some deep breathing.
 Scotland, Tennessee, a Caribbean cruise, anywhere, but especially the exotic.
-Why didn’t I ever make plans to travel?
+Why was I waiting to travel?
 These are my regrets.

 Plenty of vacation time…

 I meticulously hoarded my vacation time.
 I always had 10 days extra per year and generous amount awarded yearly.
 What in the hell was I waiting for?
 Money to magically fall from the sky?
 Courage to go alone?
 The guilty, borderline workaholic and “I have responsibilities here” tendencies to go away?
 Yes.
 Sadly yes.

 …and not enough funds

 I did not make travel a priority.
 It was considered somewhat frivolous, because I had expenses.
 Mortgage, pets, car payments.
 I never stuck to a budget, instead I’d purchase items impulsively, to get me through my work week.
 Usually, it was Chipotle.
 I kept waiting for travel.

 Or perhaps my fear used money as an excuse

 I was also afraid to travel alone.
 None of my friends had extra money, either.
 Occasionally, I did some amazing stuff, like visiting Bellingham, Washington with my great friend, Justin.
 I also visited my college friend in Florida.
 But then there was that one time that I totally messed up and didn’t get to visit another friend in Arizona.
 I shouldn’t have let that stop me.

 But I did.
 I did tend to have a bit of bad luck when traveling.
 And I couldn’t let go of travel being “frivolous,” even though I really wanted to do it.
 Intensely and on repeat.